GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/04_adding_first_tectonic_feature.md

 :alt: Basic Starter Tutorial section 16 highres result.
 :align: center

 Basic Starter Tutorial section 04.
-The top part of the figure shows any place where the composition is not zero as seen slightly from above.
-Currently is only shows composition 0 as green.
+The top part of the figure shows where the composition as been assigned as an object.
+Currently it only shows composition 0 as green.
 The bottom part shows the temperature as seen slightly from below.
 This shows that the overriding plate with a temperature of 293K goes all the way down to the bottom of the model.
 ```